Skip to content

 1. Read the genesis files to load initial data

-2. Connect to the configure upstream node using Ouroboros
+2. Connect to the configured upstream node using Ouroboros

 3. Start the chain-sync mini-protocol from origin